Juri-W-S/pyRMTools/database/data/readme.txt

 			flux limited sample to i_psf = 21,7
-			prepspec used to combine photometrics for light curves from diff. facilities L5100 is host corrected using estim. fraction from 2014 spectroscopy
+			prepspec used to combine photometrics for light curves from diff. facilities L5100 is host corrected using estim. fraction from 2014 spectroscopy We flag lags as problematic, when their assigned lag grade < 4 f = 4.17 +- 1.17

 Kaspi2000: DB source link: https://iopscience.iop.org/article/10.1086/308704/pdf

-	Assumptions:	No host correction was done for the luminosities f = sqrt(3)/2
+	Assumptions:	No host correction was done for the luminosities hence they are flagged as problematic f = sqrt(3)/2
 			Kepler motion of Gas
 			galactic extingstion done